 Yes, a reliable computer calling app like Quo lets you make international calls from your PC with competitive international calling rates.

 Yes, you can call landlines from your computer using a VoIP app.
-Just make sure the app supports outbound calling to regular phone numbers, as not all personal apps (like FaceTime) do.
+Just make sure the app supports outbound calling to regular phone numbers, as not all personal apps, like FaceTime, do.

 You can call any phone from your computer using a WiFi calling app such as Quo.

 If you’re looking for a free calling option for Mac-to-iPhone calls, you can use FaceTime, which is exclusive to Apple’s ecosystem.
-You can also use WhatsApp on a PC or a Mac computer to call iPhones that have a WhatsApp account.
+You can also use WhatsApp on a PC or Mac to call iPhones that have a WhatsApp account.

 Yes, you can send texts from your computer using apps that connect to your mobile phone or give you a separate number.
 Some sync with your phone to send texts from your existing number.
 Others, including VoIP apps like Quo, let you text from a dedicated business number right on your desktop.